-• To monitor activity and target potential areas where there is limited cultural activity and develop a programme to target cultural and community groups in those areas with grant aid and sponsorship to support a greater geographic spread of events and by December 2008 increase first time applicants in areas currently under-represented by 10% based on 2007 figures.

-- Provide support for young people to develop their skills in Ulster Scots music and culture which will increase the number of young people engaged in Ulster Scots activity by 7% by December 2008.
-The base line will be the number of young people engaged during 2007. - Provide support for 30 language based summer schools (with cultural input) to be held in 2008. - Provide support for music and dance tuition which will increase the number of people engaged in tuition by 5% (based on 2007 figures) by December 2008. - Organize a major Ulster Scots festival by September and engage with and support the community to deliver five community festivals during 2008 including one in each area served by a Development Officer. - Plan and implement two conferences / seminars by October 2008 to address confidence and capacity building measures in the Ulster Scots community. - Publish or reprint two pieces of Ulster Scots literature by November 2008 and distribute to libraries. - Roll out a series of storytelling opportunities across thirty libraries or schools by December 2008. - Provide support for six after schools clubs by June 2008. - Provide support for two drama or re-enactment projects by November 2008. - Provide support for a research programme on the Ulster Scots Diaspora by December 2008. - Evaluate customer satisfaction in relation to Agency assistance towards cultural development. - Provide training opportunities for performers to excel in their chosen field. - Provide an opportunity for new talent to participate in a showcase performance
+- To monitor activity and target potential areas where there is limited cultural activity and develop a programme to target cultural and community groups in those areas with grant aid and sponsorship to support a greater geographic spread of events and increase first time applicants in areas currently under-represented by 7% based on the 2008 figures - Provide support for young people to develop their skills in Ulster Scots music and culture which will increase the number of young people engaged in Ulster Scots activity by 7%(based on the 2008 figures) in 2009 - Provide support for 35 language based summer schools (with cultural input) to be held in 2009 - Provide support for music and dance tuition which will increase the number of people engaged in tuition by 5% (based on the 2008 figures) in 2009 - Organize a major Ulster Scots festival by September and engage with and support the community to deliver ten community festivals during 2009 including two in each area served by a Development Officer - Plan and implement two conferences / seminars by May 2009 to address confidence and capacity building measures in the Ulster Scots community - Publish or reprint two pieces of Ulster Scots literature by November 2009 and distribute to libraries - Roll out a series of storytelling opportunities across forty libraries or schools by December 2009 - Provide support for twenty after schools clubs by June 2009 - Provide support for three drama or re-enactment projects by November 2009 - Provide support for three research programmes on the Ulster Scots Diaspora by December 2009

-- Plan and implement eight seminars to provide advice on funding opportunities and related training to equip groups to avail of funding. - Assist five Ulster Scots groups each year to access other sources of funding for major projects. - Develop two community events by August 2008 that specifically add to the visitor experience
+- Support three projects which examine the links between Ulster and Scotland and or Ulster and North America - Evaluate customer satisfaction in relation to Agency assistance towards cultural development - Provide two training opportunities for performers to excel in their chosen field. - Provide an opportunity for new talent to participate in a showcase performance - Plan and implement eight seminars to provide advice on funding opportunities and related training to equip groups to avail of funding - Assist five Ulster Scots groups to access other sources of funding for major projects by November 2009.
+Develop two community events by August 2009 that specifically add to the visitor experience